-In small companies, employees often compelled to compete with their colleagues in an unhealthy way in order to attract the attention of their superiors.
-Moreover, employees may sometimes feel they are being treated unfairly, if one gets paid earlier than the other or if one's leave sanction is passed and the other's is not.
-In order to maintain uniformity and to avoid inconsistencies in treatment of employees, HRMS can be used.
+In small companies, employees are often compelled to compete with their colleagues in an unhealthy way in order to attract the attention of their superiors.
+Moreover, employees may sometimes feel they are being treated unfairly, if one gets paid earlier than the other or if one’s leave sanction is passed and the other’s is not.
+In order to maintain uniformity and to avoid inconsistencies in the treatment of employees, HRMS can be used.
 Though these problems are not endemic to small organizations and can be found in larger businesses as well, smaller companies are often prone to inconsistencies in employee treatment.

-- Small businesses are not always more efficient than large businesses
+Small Businesses are not always more Efficient than Large Businesses –

-- Employees like to contact their superiors minus bureaucracy
+Employees like to Contact their Superiors minus Bureaucracy –

 When employees need to contact their superiors, they often find it to be a daunting task.
 This is especially true of places like Dubai and Singapore, where there is a strict sense of hierarchy in small companies.
 Employees at a lower rung find it intimidating and even rude to approach their superior.
 In small businesses, contacting one’s supervisors repeatedly for small tasks may be seen as tiresome.
-An HRMS tool provides the necessary professionalism and discrete communication, which are favored by both employees and managers.
+An HRMS tool provides the necessary professionalism and discrete communication, which are favoured by both employees and managers.

 In a small organization or business, there is a tendency to either overlook progress or monitor so keenly that it comes across as intrusive.
 An HRMS tool brings in a structured and methodological approach to monitor the progress of employees.
 Managers will not have to personally oversee what each employee is doing and how they have performed.
 An HRMS tool will do that in a structured manner and present analytics that can be measured and evaluated.

-- Managers can provide discrete communication and appraisals
+Managers can provide Discrete Communication and Appraisals –

 In small organizations, employees often feel insecure about how their information is being used.
-Appraisals, both negative and positive, can spread like rumors.
+Appraisals, both negative and positive, can spread like rumours.
 This is mostly because small organizations tend to be less formal and are more family-like.
 It is difficult to critically evaluate or communicate something to employees without letting everyone else know.
 A good HRMS tool makes sure that appraisals and monetary benefits are kept confidential from those who are not required to know.
 Discrete communication is particularly important in smaller organizations to maintain a semblance of decorum.

-- Training is no more a hassle
+Training is no more a Hassle –

 One of the most important factors of an HRMS is its training module.
 HRMS tools help companies to train and effectively plain curriculums.
 Whether it is attendance or evaluation during training, an HRMS makes it easier to get entire batches trained.
 Smaller organizations with robust training programs can find a number of benefits within an HRMS tool.
 Managers and trainers in small companies and businesses will no longer have to worry about remaining true to the training structure and methodology.
 An HRMS tool will help them to stay on track, maintain confidentiality about progress and be as professional as a larger organization.

-Smaller companies need HRMS programs all the more
+Smaller Companies need HRMS Programs all the more:

 It is a misconception that smaller organizations can do without HRMS tools.
 Though the number of employees may seem manageable in the beginning, as a company grows, it will need to automate certain basic functions in order to maintain productivity.